 - Backyard Brewing – located at 1907 Maple Drive, this place has a patio and serves great craft beer.

 - Howe Sound Brew Pub – this place is famous for its craft beer.
-Made on premises at its Squamish location, you can buy their brews at liquor stores all over the Lower Mainland.
+Made on premises at its Squamish location, you can buy its brews at liquor stores all over the Lower Mainland.
 Located at 37801 Cleveland Avenue, the brewery’s pub has an exceptional patio.
 The Howe Sound Inn is run by the same people.
 It’s in the same building and a great place to stay.

 Other Information